- PVC Pressure

 There are a range of grades offered in PE products for different applications:

-PE 100- The latest generation polyethylene pipe grade has higher strength and toughness than earlier generation materials.
+PE 100 – The latest generation polyethylene pipe grade has higher strength and toughness than earlier generation materials.
 PE 100 has an MRS of 10.0MPa at 20°C. PE 100 is available in various Chlorine Classification (CC) grades as discussed in PIPA POP018 for use in drinking water service applications.

 HDPE – Used in production of polyethylene conduits.